 Students teach law-related topics in local public high schools and participate in weekly simulated teaching seminars at UCLA Law.
 The course is based on a community legal education approach.
 In consultation with the host high school teacher, each student develops her/his own curriculum; all legal areas and issues are open for consideration.
-In the seminars, students engage in practice teaching and role playing, and receive instruction on various aspects of teaching (e.g., lesson planning, classroom management, teaching methods).
+In the weekly seminars, students engage in practice teaching and role playing, workshop curricular ideas, and examine various aspects of teaching (e.g., lesson planning, teaching practices and methods, and classroom management).
 Seminar discussions will focus on the similarities between teaching and practicing law, especially relating to communication between lawyers and non-lawyers, problem-solving and improvisational thinking.

 Enrollment in the course is limited to 16 students.
 Third-year students receive enrollment priority on the first pass.
 The course is graded on a Pass/No Pass basis.
 In addition to teaching 10 weekly, one-hour periods at their respective teaching site, students submit bi-weekly journal entries and a short final paper.
 Prior teaching experience is not